Wings (Paul McCartney and Wings album)

-Wings is a box set by English–American rock band Wings, released on 7 November 2025 by Capitol Records and UME.
+Wings is a compilation album by English–American rock band Wings, released on 7 November 2025 by Capitol Records and UME.
+The compilation is Wings' second compilation, but the first entirely consisting of tracks credited to them; overall it's the fifth compilation by bandleader Paul McCartney.

 Content

-The boxed set contains hits selected by Paul McCartney himself with artwork by Hipgnosis and Humphrey Ocean.
+The compilation contains hits selected by Paul McCartney himself with artwork by Hipgnosis and Humphrey Ocean.
 The standard mixes used are remasters from the 2010s.
-All tracks in the set are in Dolby Atmos, which marks a first time for most tracks in the box set.
+All tracks in the set are in Dolby Atmos, which marks a first time for most tracks on the album.
 A thirty-two page booklet that includes interviews, rare photos and information about the band is included.

 Release and formats

-The boxed set was released on 7 November 2025 by Capitol Records and UME in 3LP, 1LP, 2CD and single CD formats, including an expanded 32-page booklet featuring photographs, artwork, paintings, trivia, and information about the band.
+The compilation was released on 7 November 2025 by Capitol Records and UME in 3LP, 1LP, 2CD and single CD formats, including an expanded 32-page booklet featuring photographs, artwork, paintings, trivia, and information about the band.
 The artwork for Wings was overseen alongside Paul by Aubrey 'Po' Powell of Hipgnosis – the design studio that worked with Paul for seven Wings albums, including Band on the Run (1973), Venus and Mars (1975), Wings over America (1976), and Wings Greatest (1978).
 The expanded booklet includes extensive album-by-album notes on the artwork written by Po, with additional editorial by Pete Paphides, and features original artwork by Humphrey Ocean – who first worked with Wings on some of the artwork for Wings at the Speed of Sound (1976) before being invited by Paul and Linda on tour in 1976 as their artist in residence – rendering behind-the-scenes sketches of the band.
 It is available in 5.1, Dolby Atmos and standard stereo.

 The Blu-ray version of Wings is the first time Wings songs are available on a physical format in Dolby Atmos.

+The cover depicts all the members who have been part of the band over the years, except Laurence Juber.